nbrest/kamehouse/execution.md

 ## Mysql:

 - Use `mysql-status-kamehouse.sh` to have a quick overview of the status of the database
-- Use other `mysql-dump-kamehouse.sh` and `mysql-restore-kamehouse.sh` scripts to backup and restore the database
+- Use `mysql-dump-kamehouse.sh` and `mysql-restore-kamehouse.sh` scripts to backup and restore the database

 ## Versions: